GispoCoding/demo_map/README.md

 # demo_map

 This repository has been created for hosting a web map created with qgis2web plugin.
+Related to a blog post.

-You can take a look to the netpage hosting the interactive map at https://gispocoding.github.io/demo_map/
+You can take a look to the web page hosting the interactive map at https://gispocoding.github.io/demo_map/

 ## Data sources